mayer79/flashlight/README.md

 1. It is simple, yet flexible.

-2. It offers model agnostic tools like model performance, variable importance, ICE profiles, partial dependence, ALE, and further effects plots, scatter plots, interaction strength, and variable contribution breakdown for single observations.
+2. It offers model agnostic tools like model performance, variable importance, ICE profiles, partial dependence, ALE, and further effects plots, scatter plots, interaction strength, and variable contribution breakdown/SHAP for single observations.

 3. It allows to assess multiple models in parallel.